 Strategic partners as defined in Article 6.1, as members of the Board of Directors of the Alliance, must provide the names of their authorized representatives in each of its bodies in writing to the attention of the President.
 Furthermore, they must similarly notify the Alliance of any modification of their representatives.

-In its correspondences with third parties and through other means of communications, the Alliance may use the terms, “Fonds de dotation OpenAirInterface”, OAI, OAI Software Alliance or OSA.
+In its correspondences with third parties and through other means of communications, the Alliance may use the terms, “Fonds de dotation OpenAirInterface”, OAI, OAI Software Alliance.

 Article 3 – Board of Directors

-In accordance with the statutes, the Alliance is administered by a board of directors composed of five (5) to fifteen (15) members and constituted by two colleges defined as:
+In accordance with the statutes, the Alliance is administered by a board of directors composed of six (6) to eighteen (18) members and constituted by two colleges defined as:

-- The college of founders comprised of five (5) representatives of the founder, EURECOM, named by the founder for a renewable period of three years.
+- The college of founders comprised of six (6) representatives of the founder, EURECOM, named by the founder for a renewable period of three years.
 The members of the college of founders are ex-officio members.

-- The college of donators comprised of up to ten (10) representatives designated by the board of directors among the donators.
+- The college of donors comprised of up to twelve (12) representatives designated by the board of directors among the donors.

-The nine (9) most significant donators among the strategic partners, as defined in Article 6.1, are ex-officio members.
+The ten (10) most significant donors among the strategic partners, as defined in Article 6.1, are ex-officio members.
 Each strategic member must designate a representative with a voting right.
 The college may be completed by the remaining strategic partners or associate partners, as defined in Article 6.2, upon the founder’s proposal and unanimous agreement by the ex-officio members of the board of directors.

 Article 4- OFFICERS